 If you experience heavy vaginal bleeding during late pregnancy, seek emergency medical care.
 It could be caused by a:

-If you experience a lighter flow or light spotting, you should still call your doctor right away.
+If you experience a lighter blood flow or light spotting, you should still call your doctor right away.
 Depending on your other symptoms, you may need an evaluation.

 Most miscarriages occur in the first 13 weeks of pregnancy.
 About 10 percent of all clinically recognized pregnancies end in miscarriage.